Bandit Signs: The Ultimate Guide For Real Estate InvestorsDec 07, 2022

 Identify a public median in the area you want to target and strategically place your bandit signs.
 However, keep in mind that medians divide traffic.
 Therefore, make sure that your signs are visible from both directions.

-The best way to do this is to place signs on both sides, which will enhance maximum exposure.
+The best way to do this is to place signs on both sides, which will enhance maximum exposure or purchase/create a bandit sign that is double sided.

 Busy intersections are some of the places where people are forced to stop.
 When you place your signs here, motorists will have no options but to look at them as they wait.
 Nonetheless, do not bombard them with countless signs in every corner.